DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-collecting-references-after-offer.md

 We changed the way that references are requested, so that this now happens after an offer has been accepted, instead of as part of the application.

-This change was made for the start of the 2022 to 2023 recruitment cycle, beginning on 7 September 2022.
+This change was made on 7 September 2022, when candidates could begin preparing their application for the the 2022 to 2023 recruitment cycle.

 ## The issue